nic-obert/rusty-vm/assembler/assembler TODO.md

 ### Done ✓

+- [x] chech validity of specified size in dn
 - [x] implement "[$]", see todo!() in parser.rs
 - [x] Allow macro arguments to be grouped together "!println_int [ADDR]" should group [ADDR] together instead of treating each token as a separate argument
 - [x] reimplement pseudo instructions like in-place define data. pseudo instructions could probably be included in the AsmInstructions enums and then evaluated when generating the bytecode